AnaZonia/moon_notes/Ana Did Science Today.md

 ---
 ## 03/09, Mon - Random forest and wrapping up Optim

+response curve - investigate with random forest by adding one by one.
+Use the results of random forest to compare with optim MCMC with stan hyperparameter tuning
+MSE instead of r squared may be a better metric.

+How well does the atlantic forest predict the amazon?
+For MCMC, running more than 1000 for chain length is often unnecessary.

+tommy laguardia - what carmen mentioned, the place where they have aerial photography to help land use classification.

 multicollinearity
 ### Writing/storytelling thinking
 - consider different land use change scenarios - how do land use projection scenarios look like, and how can we answer things.